Fresh IPv4 news just dropped — 🎉 see what you’re missing

 Return or renew

-At the end of the period, you return the block or renew the agreement.
+At the end of the term, either return the block or extend the agreement if the need continues.

 Pricing expectations